lruppert/bro-scripts/README.md

 cert2bro.py - Converts a PEM format certificate into a config stanza for Bro-IDS.
 Needs hexdump and openssl installed on system.

+cif-to-bro.py - Takes a CIF feed of domains and converts it into a data structure for use with the sensitive-dns.bro script.

 restart_bro.py - Restarts bro nodes that have hung or crashed or passed a certain threshold for packet loss.